 To ease the effects of hormonal imbalances experienced during a woman’s menstrual cycle, mix 4 drops of carrot seed essential oil with 4 drops of lemon essential oil, 2 drops of geranium essential oil and 2 Tbsp. of jojoba or coconut oil.
 Massage in a circular motion to address discomfort in your abdomen.

 Traditionally used in Ayurvedic medicine, jasmine essential oil’s therapeutic properties have been used to alleviate symptoms of pain for centuries.
 It is often used in diffusers around the home for its fragrant scent, and in aromatherapy to address mood problems and anxiety.
-One of the best pain relieving essential oils for PMS, cramps and symptoms of fatigue, jasmine essential oil can be inhaled, used in a massage oil, or in a therapeutic bath.
+One of the best pain relieving essential oils for PMS, cramps and symptoms of fatigue, jasmine essential oil can be inhaled using a diffuser, such as a nebulizing diffuser, used in a massage oil, or in a therapeutic bath.

 Fatigue is a mood symptom of PMS that can affect many women in addition to painful muscle cramps.
 One study conducted in 2010, found that participants who applied jasmine essential oil on their abdomens experienced an increase in blood pressure and breathing rate, and consequently felt more energetic and improved their mood.

 For a fragrant and energizing massage oil, add 1-2 drops of jasmine essential oil to 1 Tbsp. of jojoba or coconut oil.
 Massage over skin until absorbed, and apply when experiencing symptoms of fatigue.

 Peppermint Essential Oil to help Menstrual and Period Cramping